Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Introduction

-In DL, increasing the size of the training datasets generally offers to improve the model performance (e.g., accuracy in classification tasks) \cite{ml1991}\cite{8237359}\cite{Russakovsky2015ILS28465472846559}\cite{8237359}.
-However, with the increased data size and model complexity, the training process of DL is very computation-intensive and thus time-consuming.
-For example, training a state-of-the-art ResNet-50 \cite{resnet} model (in 90 epochs) on the ImageNet dataset \cite{Imagenet} with a latest Nvidia Tesla V100 GPU requires about two days \cite{wang2019performance}.
-In general, one should tune the hyper-parameters for some tasks, which requires much more time to achieve acceptable performance.
-In order to reduce the training time, on the one hand, the computing power of a single accelerator should be fully utilized by using highly optimized software implementation \cite{chetlur2014cudnn}\cite{shi2016benchmarking}\cite{xu2017performance}\cite{sze2017efficient}\cite{yan2020optimizing}.
-On the other hand, distributed training \cite{padam}\cite{disml}\cite{sparknet}\cite{PSGD} is becoming much popular to accelerate the training process using multiple processors including CPUs \cite{you2018imagenet}, GPUs \cite{goyal2017accurate}\cite{shi2018performance}\cite{jia2018highly} and Google TPUs \cite{you2019large}.
-Intuitively multiple processors collaborating in training one task can reduce the overall training time, but the communication cost between processors generally limits the system scalability \cite{shi2018performance}.
-Even worse, when deploying the high-speed computing devices (e.g., Nvidia V100 GPUs) with low-speed interconnect (e.g., 1/10 Gbps Ethernet) to train a deep model (i.e., the computation-to-communication ratio is low), multiple processors could achieve lower performance than that of a single processor \cite{DGC}.
-Therefore, to fully utilize the computing power of distributed clusters, data communication should be well optimized in distributed training of deep models.
+To mitigate the time-consuming training process, two approaches have gained traction: (1) maximizing the utilization of a single accelerator's computing power by implementing highly optimized software~\citep{chetlur2014cudnn,shi2016benchmarking,xu2017performance,sze2017efficient,yan2020optimizing}, and (2) employing distributed training~\citep{padam,disml,sparknet,PSGD} to accelerate the training process by making use of multiple processors, including CPUs~\citep{you2018imagenet}, GPUs~\citep{goyal2017accurate,shi2018performance,jia2018highly} and TPUs~\citep{you2019large}.
+Intuitively, multiple processors working collaboratively in training one model can reduce the overall training time.
+However, the communication cost between processors typically restricts system scalability~\citep{shi2018performance}.
+For example, when deploying the high-speed computing devices (e.g., Nvidia A100/H100 GPUs) with low-speed interconnects (e.g., PCIe or 10GbE) to collaboratively train a deep model, where the computation-to-communication ratio is low~\cite{shi2020quantitative}, using multiple processors could result in very low hardware utilization~\citep{DGC}.
+And the collaborative training between different geographically distributed GPUs suffers from higher communication costs, because the wide-area networks have lower communication bandwidth~\citep{tang2022gossipfl}.
+Therefore, different parallel algorithms should be carefully designed to leverage the computing power of distributed clusters.